robfallows/tunguska-reactive-aggregate/README.md

 ## Mongo.ObjectID support

-You can skip this optional section if your collections use the Meteor default of String for MongoDB document ids.
+If your collections use the Meteor default of String for MongoDB document ids, you can skip this section and may want to set `options.objectIdWarnings = false`.

 However, if you use the Mongo.ObjectID type for document ids, full support for handling Mongo.ObjectIDs is only enabled if `simpl-schema` and either `lodash-es` or `lodash` are installed.
 For backward compatibility, they are not required.
 (Only the `set` functionality of `lodash-es`/`lodash` is imported, if you're concerned about the full package bloating your code size).